Counseling

 - 10 point grading scale

-- We rank student on exact calculations
+- We rank students on exact calculations.

-- College-going students are on a College Prep track
+- College-going students are on a College Prep track.

 - CEEB/Testing Code: 342662

-Parkwood High School and the Parkwood High School Guidance Department do not discriminate on the basis of race, color, national origin, sex, or handicap.
+Parkwood High School and the Parkwood High School Counseling Department do not discriminate on the basis of race, color, national origin, sex, or handicap.
 Male and female students may enroll in any course regardless of tradition in the respective area of training or employment.

 -